 Previously, Sorrento beneficially owned, in the aggregate more than 50% of the combined voting power for the election of our Board.
 However, on September 21, 2023, in connection with the Equity Repurchase Transaction, we acquired (by delivery to SCLX JV) the following securities from Sorrento: (A) 60,068,585 shares of Common Stock, (B) 29,057,097 shares of Series A Preferred Stock, and (C) Warrants exercisable for 4,490,617 shares of Common Stock (which constitutes the entirety of the holdings of our capital stock that was held by Sorrento, other than the 1,917,210 additional shares of Common Stock held by Sorrento in abeyance for the benefit of certain holders of warrants to purchase shares of common stock of Sorrento).
 As a result of the consummation of the Equity Repurchase Transaction, Sorrento no longer controls a majority of the voting power of our outstanding capital stock and at such time we ceased to be a "controlled company" within the meaning of Nasdaq's corporate governance standards.
-As a result, we are subject to additional corporate governance requirements, including the requirements that: (i) a majority of our board of directors consist of independent directors, (ii) our board of directors have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (iii) director nominees must be selected or recommended for the board's selection, either by independent directors constituting a majority of the board's independent directors with a written charter addressing the committee's purpose and responsibilities.
+As a result, we are subject to additional corporate governance requirements, including the requirements that: (i) a majority of our board of directors consist of independent directors, (ii) our board of directors have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (iii) director nominees must be selected or recommended for the board's selection, either by independent directors constituting a majority of the board's independent directors with a written charter addressing the committee's purpose and responsibilities and (iii) directors with a written charter addressing the committee's purpose and responsibilities.